 Earth MRI Virginia Placer Area (FY21-22) - Phase 2

-The second phase of the Earth MRI will include the compilation of geologic map data in five 7.5-minute quadrangles located along and just west of the Virginia Fall Zone.
+The second phase of the Earth MRI includes the compilation of geologic map data in five 7.5-minute quadrangles located along and just west of the Virginia Fall Zone.
 The goal of this phase is to expand the 1:100,000-scale geologic mapping into additional areas that are prospective for critical mineral resources.
-As with Phase 1, we will produce geologic maps in downloadable PDF format, a GeMS compliant geodatabase, and provide updated geochemical and mineralogical data.
-This two year project is estimated to be completed in early 2024.
+The second phase was completed in 2024, and these data products will be uploaded to our webstore in early 2025.

 Field Methods Implemented